What’s New in 2026

 New York’s child labor law applies to minors under 18.
 The law limits the hours a minor may work, requires school attendance, and requires minors to obtain working papers to hold a job in the state.

 Minors must be 14 or older to work in most occupations, with some exceptions for permitted farm workers and child performers.
-Employers cannot employ any minors in dangerous working conditions, including logging occupations, mining, and dangerous machine operations.
+Employers can’t employ minors in hazardous working conditions, including logging, mining, and dangerous machine operations.

 Working hours are heavily restricted for minors—and more so for those under 16.

-Minors aged 16 or 17 cannot work between 10 pm and 12 am on a day before a school day unless they obtain a parent or guardian’s written permission and a school certificate confirming the minor is in good academic standing.
+Minors aged 16 or 17 can’t work between 10 pm and 12 am the day before a school day unless they obtain a parent or guardian’s written permission and a school certificate confirming the minor is in good academic standing.

 - Between 7 pm and 7 am after Labor Day to June 20.